jumpserver/jumpserver/README.md

 ### License & Copyright
-Copyright (c) 2014-2019 Beijing Duizhan Tech, Inc., All rights reserved.
+Copyright (c) 2014-2019 飞致云 FIT2CLOUD, All rights reserved.

 Licensed under The GNU General Public License version 2 (GPLv2)  (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at